thompsonbear/netmath/README.md

-# snet
+# netmath

-An extension of the net/netip standard Go libraries optimized for subnetting
+Helper functions and methods built on top of the net/netip standard Go libraries for network based calculations